go-gitea/gitea/docs/content/doc/development/oauth2-provider.en-us.md

 **Note:** This example does not use PKCE.

-1. Redirect to user to the authorization endpoint in order to get their consent for accessing the resources:
+1. Redirect the user to the authorization endpoint in order to get their consent for accessing the resources:

    ```curl
    https://[YOUR-GITEA-URL]/login/oauth/authorize?client_id=CLIENT_ID&redirect_uri=REDIRECT_URI&response_type=code&state=STATE
    ```

    The `CLIENT_ID` can be obtained by registering an application in the settings.
-The `STATE` is a random string that will be send back to your application after the user authorizes.
-The `state` parameter is optional but should be used to prevent CSRF attacks.
+The `STATE` is a random string that will be sent back to your application after the user authorizes.
+The `state` parameter is optional, but should be used to prevent CSRF attacks.

    ![Authorization Page](/authorize.png)